Hudson Jet: 1954

 For 1954, the Jet received minor trim updates to its two- and four-door sedans.
 A new luxury model, the Jet-Liner, was added, making the Jet a three-series model line.
 The Jet-Liner came with chrome trim around the windows and body side, gravel shields, and upgraded color-keyed vinyl interiors featuring foam rubber seat cushions.
+On 12 April 1954, the two-door Family Club Sedan was added to the lineup. $216 cheaper than the base sedan, the Family Club Sedan had a bonnet with no scoop, plainer grille, black rubber windshield surround and spartan interior appointments.

 A Jet-Liner convertible was built as an experiment because convertibles were available in Hudson's full-sized cars.
 This sole example was purchased by Hudson's sales manager, Virgil Boyd.

 The 1954 model year production of the Jet series in the U.S. was 14,224 units.

 American Motors

 The estimated $10 to 16 million cost of developing and tooling up for the production of the Jet put Hudson into a precarious position.
 Without any funds to update the senior Hudson line, Barit convinced the Board that a merger into Nash-Kelvinator represented the best chance of protection for Hudson's stockholders.
 Barit hoped that the Jet would survive the merger as the resulting new American Motors Corporation focused on the niche market of selling smaller cars.

 When the merger was completed, and Barit assumed his seat on AMC's Board of Directors in 1954, the Jet was the first Hudson model to be discontinued.
 The new company could then focus production and marketing on the more successful compact-sized Nash Rambler.
 Henceforth, Hudson dealers would have badge-engineered versions of Nash's Rambler and the Metropolitan sub-compact to sell as Hudson products.